rohi5431/rohi5431/README.md

 ## 🚀 About Me

 - 🎓 Computer Science Engineering Student
 - 💻 Backend-focused developer
 - ⚡ Building scalable real-time systems
 - 🤖 Interested in AI/ML integration
 - 📚 Strong in DSA & System Design
 - 🏆 Solved 600+ DSA problems
+- 🔍 Currently building an Enterprise RAG (Retrieval-Augmented Generation) platform
+- 🧠 Working on document ingestion, embeddings, vector search, and LLM-based question answering
+- 🚀 Exploring production-grade AI infrastructure with FastAPI and vector databases

+## 📌 Current Project

+I am currently building an **Enterprise RAG Application** that allows users to upload documents and ask questions from them.

+### Idea of the Project
+- Users upload documents like PDFs or text files
+- The documents are split into chunks
+- Each chunk is converted into embeddings
+- Embeddings are stored in a vector database
+- When a user asks a question, the system finds the most relevant chunks
+- The retrieved context is passed to an LLM
+- The LLM generates an accurate and context-aware answer

+### What I am learning/building through this project
+- FastAPI backend development
+- RAG pipeline design
+- Embedding generation
+- Vector database integration
+- Semantic search
+- LLM integration
+- Scalable backend architecture

+### Tech Stack
+- FastAPI
+- Python
+- Qdrant / Chroma / FAISS
+- Ollama / LLMs
+- Sentence Transformers
+- SQLite / PostgreSQL
+- Docker

 ---